-Part One of the course, lasting an hour and a half, introduced children to the Quebec Highway Safety code.
-SPVM officers explained the rules, gave safety tips as well as examples of different situations cyclists may encounter.
-Cycle Néron was on hand to inspect the children’s bicycles, making sure they were road-ready.
+Part One of the course, lasting an hour and a half, introduced children to the Quebec Highway Safety Code.
+SPVM officers explained the rules, and gave safety tips, as well as examples of different situations cyclists, may encounter.
+Cycle Néron was on hand to inspect the children’s bicycles, ensuring they were road-ready.
 New this year were representatives of the Contactivity Social Action Committee, who spoke to the students about care when cycling around seniors who often have reduced hearing, vision, balance and reaction time.

 Part Four was a three-hour accompanied ride over to Old Montreal and back, via bike paths.
-The children were given maps and asked to determine two different routes, one to go and one to come back.
+The children were given maps and asked to determine two routes, one to go and one to return.
 Parents participated and the whole group enjoyed ice cream at their destination!

 Representatives of the Contactivity Social Action Committee… spoke to the students about care when cycling around seniors who often have reduced hearing, vision, balance and reaction time.

 In 2015, with the support of the APCW, Vélo Québec and St-Léon School agreed to test a pilot cycling education course for about 75 students.
 That course was very successful so it was repeated this year with the support of the City of Westmount.

 The Vélo Québec Cycliste averti (Informed Cyclist) programme’s goal is to encourage safe cycling amongst fifth and sixth graders, leading to their gaining more independence in their environment.